amanstacker/digital-table-of-contents/readme.txt

 * <strong>Accessibility Attributes</strong>:  Adds essential ARIA and semantic HTML attributes to ensure the table of contents is fully accessible to screen readers and assistive technologies.
 * <strong>Rendering Style	</strong>: Choose between CSS-based (lightweight and fast with basic interactions) or JavaScript-based rendering (more interactive and dynamic behavior) depending on your performance and functionality needs.
 * <strong>Multiple Header Icon Options</strong>: Choose from various icon styles like List Icon (☰), Show/Hide, Plus (+)/Minus (−), or even use a custom icon of your choice.
-* <strong>Full Customization</strong>: No need to rely on predefined designs — easily customize colors, styles, icons, background, link colors, title, borders, and much more, all hassle-free.
+* <strong>Full Customization</strong>: No need to rely on predefined designs — easily customize colors, styles, icons, backgrounds, links, titles, borders, and much more.
+Hassle-free, giving you the freedom to create almost any type of table of contents design.
 * <strong>Custom CSS</strong>: If the built-in customization options aren’t sufficient, you can add your own CSS directly in the provided Custom CSS box.
 * <strong>Jump Links Control</strong>: Option to generate a TOC without clickable jump links, ideal for visual structure without navigation.
 * <strong>Lightweight & Performance-Friendly</strong>: Built for speed and efficiency, the plugin is optimized to have minimal impact on your site’s load time and overall performance.
 * <strong>Import / Export</strong>: Easily back up or transfer your TOC settings and configurations between sites with the one-click import/export feature.
-* <strong>Delete Data on Uninstall</strong>: Option to remove all Digital Table of Contents plugin data from the database when Digital Table of Contents plugin is uninstalled, ensuring a clean removal.
+* <strong>Delete Plugin Data & Reset</strong>: Option to remove all Digital Table of Contents plugin data from the database when Digital Table of Contents plugin is uninstalled, ensuring a clean removal.
-* <strong>Fast Help & Support</strong>: If you are unable to find any features related to Digital Table of Contents or found any bug.
-Please contact us, Digital Table of Contents team would try to solve it quickly.
+* <strong>Fast Help & Support</strong>: Facing issues or unable to find a feature in Digital Table of Contents?
+Our team is available 24/7 to assist you and resolve bugs or concerns as quickly as possible.

 **Shortcode:**